Yasi92/Buno-Coffee/README.md

 - Providing users with the intended type of information for which they visited the site.
 - A good experience of UX.
 - Easily navigating between pages and different parts of the site.
 - Providing users with simple, understandable and, categorized data.
+- The website is quite intuitive and easy to work with.